 - Research experience (at least one semester of independent research is recommended)

 - Letters of recommendation (at least one from a research mentor)

 Your achievements within your undergraduate program and optional GRE scores provide a useful tool to evaluate the difficulty of your curriculum compared with those of others across the nation and around the world.
 You can view our Admissions and Enrolment Statistics from students who have matriculated in past years.

 Although not required, you can submit a GRE subject test in Biochemistry, Cell & Molecular Biology, Biology, or Chemistry.

 Please note: Your optional GRE scores must not be more than five years old from July 1 of the application year.
 An official copy of your GRE scores must be sent to the Graduate School directly from the ETS.
 The institution code for Duke is 5156 and a department code is not needed.
 If the ETS requires you to enter a department code, select any one of the department codes listed on their site.
 Regardless of the department code entered, the scores will come to the Graduate School and be routed to the department indicated on your application.

 Can I submit my application before all of my recommendations are received?

 Yes.
 You should submit your application as soon as you have:

 - Sent recommendation requests

-- Asked that the ETS send your scores to Duke.
+- Asked that the ETS send your TOEFL, if reuired, or optional GRE scores to Duke.